How Can I Understand My Blue Care Network Prescription Drug Benefits?

-Your doctor writes you a new prescription.
-You want to know whether your health care plan covers the drug and how much you’ll have to pay for it at the pharmacy.
+When your doctor writes you a new prescription, you want to know whether your plan covers that drug and how much it will cost you.
 But where do you find that information?

 The Benefits section of your rider tells you what’s included in your prescription drug coverage.
 It may include things like approved drugs from the Blue Care Network drug list, insulin and contraceptives.

-If you want to find out if a specific drug is covered by your plan, please see How do I know if my plan covers my prescription drug? for more help.
+If you want to find out if a specific drug is covered by your plan, please visit our Pharmacy help section for more information.

 Blue Care Network prescription drug plans typically don’t cover: